jedhsu/mirror/README.md

 ## mirror

-Homotopy theory - and perhaps category theory as a whole - centers around the perspective that structures and spaces, rather than set-theoretic points, should be the axiomatic objects of study.
+Homotopy theory - and perhaps more generally, category theory altogether - centers around the perspective that spaces with structure, rather than set-theoretic points, should be the most fundamental objects of study.
 (Quote Corfield).

 This post explores a non-Euclidean "mirror geometry" where the Euclidean line is the atomic element of a "point".
 In the mirror geometry, two points (Euclidean lines) form a line at their Euclidean intersection of a point.